 - Using materials for direct comparision

 - Allowed students to use everyday language to describe how they measure.- Teacher scribed

 Theatrical facial expressions, moving around the classroom, carefully-planned eye contact, the ‘Stare’, long pauses and a whole range of other subtle non-verbal cues are part of an effective teachers’ tool kit.
 But when it comes to assessment they can be counterproductive and scaffold students in assessment tasks without us realising it.
 Create a script & stick to it, hold your posture & maintain the same eye contact.
 These small protocols prevent you from unwittingly scaffolding answers or giving prompts that would assist or hinder students from achieving their true potential in the activity.

-Here’s a summary of our 5 Steps to Moderation Success to make your next Moderation Task EASY!
+5 Steps to Moderation Success to make your next Moderation Task EASY!